\\\ Pet Travel

 What Are The Rules Allowing Pets To Travel On UK Trains?

 Up to 2 pets can travel free in the UK on trains accompanied by their owner but operators do have rules to be followed.
+This includes pets such as cats and rabbits but should be kept in a transportable cage or carrier for their and passengers safety.
+Details are usually more itemised for dog travel by train operators.

 - Dogs must be kept on a lead at all times unless sat in a carrier.